top of page

 • Round-trip international air tickets

-• Visa (You may get upon arrival in Tanzania for $100 for US citizens.
+• Visa (You may get upon arrival in Tanzania for $100 for US citizens and $50 for citizens of other countries.
 Flight attendants will be handing out the visa application form prior to landing.
-Info needed to complete the visa application form will be provided before the trip.)
+Info needed to complete the visa application form will be provided before the trip.
+You may also apply for an e-visa ahead of time to avoid airport queues.)

-RECOMMENDED: Please travel light as the space on safari vehicles and regional aircraft (if you’re flying to or from your safari destination) is limited.
+RECOMMENDED: Please travel light as the space in safari vehicles and regional aircraft (if you’re flying to or from safari destinations) is limited.

-• Clothing items and accessories– Layering is key when going on a safari to Tanzania’s northern savanna as day time could be hot and evenings are usually cool.
+• Clothing items and accessories– Layering is key when going on a safari to Tanzania’s northern savanna as day time could be warm and evenings and early mornings are usually cool.
 During the day most people wear shorts or leggings and cotton shirts.
-In the early mornings and evenings they wear pants and long sleeved shirts for warmth and protection against mosquitoes.
+In the early mornings and evenings they wear long pants and long sleeved shirts for warmth and protection against mosquitoes.
 Some game drives start before sunrise while others extend until sunset when the temperature drops.
-It is also cold in the evening all year round in Ngorongoro Conservation Area so it’s best to bring long sleeved shirts and a jacket.
+It is also cold in the evenings all year round in Ngorongoro Conservation Area and in Serengeti so it’s best to bring long sleeved shirts and a jacket.
 Please stick to earth-toned colored clothing and steer away from bright colors and bold patterns as these increase your visibility quotient to wild animals.
 As much as possible try to blend with your surroundings and be one with nature.
 Also avoid wearing black and dark blue hues in order not to attract tse-tse flies in case we pass areas where they inhabit.
 Choose quick-drying fabric (e.g. polyester, nylon) if you plan to wash your clothes during safari.

 • khaki shorts, long pants, and safari trousers